-They likely saved countless American and Allied lives by using languages the U.S. government had tried for generations to eliminate.
+They likely saved countless American and Allied lives by using languages the

 Meanwhile, the Code Talkers' function was predicated on diversity in the military; languages with more widespread use couldn't have provided effective encryption.

 Stunning stat: Indigenous Americans have enlisted in the U.S. military at a rate five times the national average, per Trump's own proclamation in 2018.